Investment policy

 Vive selects third-party funds based on the following criteria:

-There is a wide spread within the fund: there are sufficient names in each investment fund and it is ensured that no individual investment has an excessive allocation within the fund, both in terms of Euro weighting and risk weighting.
-This is tested by applying a 5% worst case scenario to the two largest positions in the portfolio and checking that they do not exceed the Value at Risk of the relevant asset class.
-If this is exceeded, the fund does not meet the risk diversification criterion and does not qualify for selection.
+High degree of risk diversification: there is broad diversification within the fund: there are sufficient names in each investment fund and care is taken to ensure that no individual investment has an excessive allocation within the fund, both in terms of euro weighting and risk weighting.
+This is tested by applying a 5% worst case scenario to the two largest positions in the portfolio and checking that it does not exceed the Value at Risk of the relevant asset class.
+If exceeded, the fund does not meet the risk diversification criterion and is not eligible for selection.

-The asset manager has a proven track record (i.e. has demonstrated reliable asset management in the relevant asset class), has its own risk management in order and has a stable organization.
-Vive specifically sets an ISAE 3402 certificate as a criterion.
-The stability of the organization is checked by, among other things, looking at staff turnover both of the organization as a whole and within the group of decision makers.
+Good quality asset manager: The asset manager has a proven track record (i.e. has demonstrated reliable asset management in the relevant asset class), has its own risk management in order and has a stable organization.
+Vive specifically sets an AFM registration of the fund manager and the fund as a criterion.
+In addition, the fund must have a reliable custodian.

-The fund has UCITS (UCITS) status and for the fund the Key Investor Information Document (EBI, in English: KIID) is available in the English language and in the language of the country where Vive offers the app.
+Suitable and permitted for retail investors within the European Union: The fund has UCITS (UCITS) status and for the fund the Key Investor Information Document (EBI, in English: KIID) is available in the English language and in the language of the country where Vive offers the app.
 This means that the EBI is available in the Dutch language for the funds used for clients in the Netherlands.

-Vive has a strong preference for funds with no securities lending and no use of derivatives (such as total return swaps).
+Funds with securities lending and unnecessary use of derivatives should be avoided: Vive has a strong preference for funds with no securities lending and no use of derivatives (such as total return swaps).
 Vive considers the addition of counterparty risk through securities lending undesirable because it is not a transparent source of risk for the client.
 The use of derivatives in a fund introduces additional risks that cannot be clearly understood by non-professional investors.
 If a fund without securities lending or derivatives use is not available for a specific asset class, but the improvement in risk-return ratio for Vive's clients is significant, Vive may still consider adding this fund.
 In this case, it will be specifically recorded and communicated to clients in what manner it deviates from Vive's principle for securities and derivatives lending, and why Vive considers it in the interest of clients that the fund in question may be part of client portfolios.
 Excluded are funds that use so-called exotics (custom derivatives).

 How are investment plans made?